-Besides supervising the Project periodically, the WB will review RAPs and provide clearance to contract awards signing and initiation of civil works for construction under the Project.
+In addition to regular supervision of the Project, the WB will review environmental and social safeguard documents (ESMPs, RAPs), approve them for public disclosure and consultation, provide clearance to contract awards signing and initiation of civil works based on satisfactory completion of RAP activities.

-2.1.4 Capacity Building on LAR
+2.1.4.
+Capacity Building on LAR